What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 4. Liquid phase direct injection (LPDI)

-Fuel Type LPG vs Petrol Car
+Difference Between Fuel Type LPG-Autogas vs Petrol (Gasoline)

 This savings will more than cover the cost of the LPG conversion, if you are a driver that racks up a high kilometre count.